-Throughout the years, solar panel manufacturers have become innovative at improving solar panel efficiency and durability.
-Solar panels need to be able to resist extreme weather such as harsh wind and heavy rainfall.
+Modern solar panels need to be able to resist extreme weather such as harsh wind and heavy rainfall.
 In most cases, they are rigorously tested and even certified to withstand hailstones up to two inches in diameter (or larger) falling at 50 miles per hour.
+This example only confirms such a great solar panel durability.

 The National Renewable Energy Laboratory (NREL) campus in Golden, Colorado was put to an unexpected test when a severe hailstorm hit the area in May 2017.
 The storm left a trail of destruction in its path, leaving tennis ball-sized dents in the roofs and damaging hundreds of cars [1].